AY2425S2-CS2103T-W09-3/tp/docs/UserGuide.md

 ### Editing a visit: `editvisit`

-Edits a visit in current visit record.
+Edits a visit in the current visit record.

 Format: `editvisit INDEX [i/NRIC] [d/DATETIME] [r/REMARK] [diag/DIAGNOSIS] [med/MEDICATION] [f/FOLLOWUP]`

 - Edits the visit at the specified `INDEX`.
 - The index refers to the index number shown in the displayed visit list.
-- If NRIC is edited, the edited NRIC must belong to a patient already exist in the system.
+- If NRIC is edited, the edited NRIC must belong to a patient that already exists in the system.
 - At least one optional field must be present.

 Examples: